Find unused images in WordPress

 How to find unused images in WordPress.
 Here are the three most popular ways: Check unused images through the media library, using a plugin, or writing custom SQL queries.

 One often overlooked aspect is the management of media files, particularly images.
-While an unused text snippet is just a few bytes of data, unused images can quickly sum up to hundreds of megabytes, affecting your site’s performance and storage.
+While an unused text snippet is just a few bytes of data, unused images can quickly add up to hundreds of megabytes, affecting your site’s performance and storage.

 Why to remove Unused Images?